 The features that can be used via the permissions policy are listed below.

 Example usage of the permissions policy can be found below.

 8. Feature Policy

 Feature policy is an HTTP response header for web security.
-Feature policy is a similar security-related HTTP response header to the permissions policy.
-The main difference between the feature policy and the permissions policy response headers is that the feature policy is valid for only the website’s own content, and frame while the permissions policy can be effective for all of the websites.
+The featured policy is a similar security-related HTTP response header to the permissions policy.
+The main difference between the feature policy and the permissions policy response headers is that the feature policy is valid for only the website’s own content, and frames, while the permissions policy can be effective for all the websites.

 Below, you can see the syntax of the feature policy security response header.